Carr Amplifiers

 What sets the Telstar apart is how its circuit "blends the sinewy harmonic assertion of EL84s with the deep, full control of 6L6s in a new and unique push-pull recipe."

 What does this mean in plain terms?
-Put simply, you have the best of both worlds - the chime and gain of a EL84 and the girth and depth of a 6L6.
+Put simply, you have the best of both worlds - the chime and gain of an EL84 and the girth and depth of a 6L6.
 Rated at 17 watts, we found the Telstar to have the perfect amount of volume for both home playing (thanks to a variable attenuator) and small club gigs.

 Sportsman | 19 Watts